 But have you ever wondered how you manage to stand on one foot?
 Or perform any sports activity?
 Or how you don’t fall down every time you stumble?
-Today we’re learning what part of the brain controls balance.
+Today we’re going to explore what part of the brain controls balance.

-Maintaining balance is a very complex process in the brain.
+Maintaining balance is a very complex process that is happening in the brain.
 It’s performed by multiple parts of the brain and occurs as a result of the brain communicating with our environment.

-The main part of the brain that control balance is the cerebellum.
+The part of the brain controlling: balance and hearing

 The processing of sound happens in the temporal lobes which are a part of the cerebrum.
 The audio stimuli come through the ear and go directly into the primary auditory cortex located in the temporal lobes.